JelaniThompson/TomatoTimer/README.md

 # TomatoTimer
-Creating a Pomodoro Timer for the Free Code Camp Cirriculum
+Creating a Pomodoro Timer for the Free Code Camp Curriculum